 John Edward Hamer

-Dr. John Edward Hamer is Investment Director for Monsanto Growth Ventures.
-Monsanto is a leading global agricultural company providing products to growers worldwide.
-Monsanto Growth Ventures, through investment and partnership, encourages entrepreneurs and innovative start-up companies to take on the challenge of a more sustainable future for world food production.
+Dr. John Edward Hamer is Managing Partner at Data Collective.
+Before this he was Investment Director for Monsanto Growth Ventures.
+Monsanto is a leading global agricultural company providing products to growers worldwide; Monsanto Growth Ventures, through investment and partnership, encourages entrepreneurs and innovative start-up companies to take on the challenge of a more sustainable future for world food production.

 Dr. Hamer’s career spans more than three decades of research, senior management and investment experience in the life sciences.
 Prior to joining Monsanto, he was Entrepreneur-in-Residence and later Managing Director and General Partner at Burrill & Company, a San Francisco-based life sciences merchant bank with activities in venture capital, merchant banking and media.
 Dr. Hamer led investments in numerous Ag-related start-ups in the U.S., Europe, Asia, and the Middle East.
 Prior to joining Burrill, Dr. Hamer was the CSO and later CEO of Paradigm Genetics/ICORIA, a leading genomics and ag-biotechnology company that completed its IPO on NASDAQ in 2000 and was later acquired by Monsanto.